As a young person with arthritis, you're likely to have regular appointments with a variety of healthcare professionals.

-You may be used to seeing your healthcare team with your parents or carer present, but as you get older you'll be encouraged to be seen for some or all of your consultation alone.
-This is a great opportunity to get comfortable with seeing professionals on your own.
+You may be used to seeing your healthcare team with a parent or carer present, but as you get older you'll be encouraged to be seen for some or all of your consultation alone.
+This is a great opportunity to get comfortable with seeing healthcare professionals on your own, and discuss issues privately.

-But it's up to you if you want to take a parent, carer or friend to your appointment, or you can ask for a chaperone.
+But it's your choice, if you want to take a parent, carer or friend to your appointment you can, or you can ask for a chaperone.

-You’re entitled to have confidential consultations with your doctor, nurse or therapist.
-This means that they won’t tell anyone else what you discuss with them.
+You have the right to have private discussions with your doctor, nurse or therapist.
+This means that they won't tell anyone else what you discuss with them.

 - you're at risk of harm, either from yourself or from someone else

 - you're at risk of harming someone else.

 In these situations, your healthcare professional has a duty to inform the correct people.
 They should tell you